GRIEVANCE POLICY FOR ADDRESSING FORMAL COMPLAINTS OF SEXUAL HARASSMENT

 Contact Information for the Title IX Coordinator:

-Title: Executive Assistant to the President and Title IX Coordinator
+Title: Assistant Director of Human Resources and Title IX Coordinator

 Email Address: firstname.lastname@example.org